Services for Deaf/Hard of Hearing Students

 - TTY/TDD Phones

 - CLASSROOM: After you have registered for classes through My Sac State, review your schedule to determine which classes require interpreters or captioners.
 (Some classes, for example, multi-media math classes with no lecture, may not require interpreting or captioning.)
 Request interpreting or captioning for specific classes.
 SSWD planning for the semester will be based on your initial registration and requested classes.
 Remember to let SSWD know immediately if you change your schedule.
 A letter will be sent to your instructor prior to the first day of class.
 This letter briefly describes interpreting or captioning services.
-Please also refer instructors to Tips on How to Check if Your Multimedia has Captions or Subtitles for the Deaf & Hard-of-Hearing.
+Please also refer instructors to Tips on How to Check if Your Multimedia has Captions or Subtitles.